 The resources collected on this page will help you teach creatively and effectively about religious diversity — far beyond the “dates and doctrines” pedagogy of the typical world religions course.
-Click the blue boxes for downloadable lesson plans, introductions to diverse faith traditions, teachers’ guides to religion in schools, videos edited for classroom use, cutting-edge academic research, novels and films set in diverse faith communities, and much more.
+Click the boxes below for downloadable lesson plans, introductions to diverse faith traditions, teachers’ guides to religion in schools, videos edited for classroom use, cutting-edge academic research, novels and films set in diverse faith communities, and much more.

 These guides are intended, above all, to help teachers in U.S. public schools teach about religion in constitutionally sound, pedagogically appropriate ways, but they offer invaluable support for all K-12 teachers — at public, private, or faith-based schools.
 Click below to learn more and download the guides.